Keep up with the latest hiring trends!

 4. Ensure communication is crystal clear

-Being a good, clear communicator is a non-negotiable prerequisite of great leadership in 2023.
+Being a good, clear communicator is a non-negotiable prerequisite of great leadership.
 But according to a recent survey, only 19% of US employees agree that their organization’s leadership communicates effectively.
-In SocialTalent’s training on managing remote teams, Linda Jonas tells us that “uncertainty kills engagement.”
+In SocialTalent’s training on managing hybrid teams, Linda Jonas tells us that “uncertainty kills engagement.”
 In order to get the most from your team, it’s important that the way you communicate leaves as little room for confusion as possible.
 Be precise, empathetic, and direct.
 By understanding the best and most effective way to convey information, you can empower and inspire your people to walk away with clear action items.
 And remember, one of the major components of good communication is listening – it’s not a one-way street.
 Distributed work has made things a bit more challenging in this regard – but it has also shone a light on its importance.
 Communication underpins all!

 Take a sneak peek at Linda Jonas’s training with Jason Lauritsen on our learning platform: